LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Testing our hashing function

-What we want to test now is if, at least, our function outputs the same values for a given key.
-We will do a simple test to give us an idea of how consistent the results are when playing with the upper limit for the result, and by reproducing the same hash several times.
+Now, our goal is to test whether our hash function consistently produces the same output for a given key.
+We'll conduct a simple test to gauge the consistency of the results when we manipulate the upper limit of the hash value and repeat the operation multiple times with same key.

-We will make a simple test, this is not a real proof of consistency, neither a proof for homogeneous distribution of the output.
-Doing that would require a formal (logical and mathemathical) demostration.
+However, it's important to note that this test is not an absolute proof of consistency or a demonstration of homogeneous distribution of the hash values.
+To provide such proof, we would need a formal, logical, and mathematical demonstration, which exceeds the scope of this article.

 ```c
 void _testCreateHashConsistency() {